tobiasbriones/ep-secant-method/README.md

 * I didn't handle when a root was found but outside of [a, b], it's up to you
 * The iterations can be printed, consider when the number of iterations is less than a small number to avoid polluting the console with hundreds of iterations

+## Screenshots
 [![Screenshot 1](https://raw.githubusercontent.com/TobiasBriones/images/master/example-projects/example.math.numerical.polynomial.cpp.secant-method/screenshot-1.png)](https://github.com/TobiasBriones/images/tree/master/example-projects)

+---

 [![Screenshot 2](https://raw.githubusercontent.com/TobiasBriones/images/master/example-projects/example.math.numerical.polynomial.cpp.secant-method/screenshot-2.png)](https://github.com/TobiasBriones/images/tree/master/example-projects)

 ## License
-Example Project - Secant Method
+Example Project: Secant Method

 Copyright © 2019-2020 Tobias Briones.
 All rights reserved.